rolling-scopes-school/tasks/react/modules/tasks/tests.md

 - **Then** statement coverage is at least 80%
 - **And** branch, function, and line coverage are at least 50%

+**Acceptance Criteria:**

+- The test suite achieves at least 80% statement coverage.
+- Branch, function, and line coverage are each at least 50%.
+- Coverage is measured and reported using Jest or Vitest coverage tools.

 ### Feature 2: No Implementation Changes (**10 points**)

 **As a** developer